axolotlsAxolotl Filtration Guide: Filter Type Selection, Flow Control, Sizing, Media Management, and...

 How do you set up a sponge filter for an axolotl tank?

-1. Rinse the new sponge in dechlorinated water to remove manufacturing residue.
-Do not use tap water with chlorine.
+Rinse the new sponge in dechlorinated water to remove manufacturing residue.
+Do not use tap water with chlorine, which would deposit residual oxidizer onto the foam.

-2. Assemble the sponge filter according to the manufacturer’s instructions.
+Assemble the sponge filter according to the manufacturer’s instructions.
 Connect the lift tube to the sponge base.
+Most models snap together; check that the joints are seated correctly so no water bypasses the sponge.

-5. Turn on the air pump.
+Turn on the air pump.
 Bubbles should rise steadily through the lift tube.
 If the bubble stream is too aggressive (creating visible current at the tank floor), reduce the air pump output using the built-in flow dial or an inline airline valve.
+The bubbles should be steady but not vigorous.

-6. Allow the filter to run for the full cycling period before adding the axolotl.
-The sponge needs 4 to 8 weeks to establish a bacterial colony capable of processing the axolotl’s waste output.
-Do not add the animal until ammonia and nitrite both read zero with a daily ammonia dose of 2 ppm being fully processed within 24 hours.
+Allow the filter to run for the full cycling period before adding the axolotl.
+The sponge needs several weeks to establish a bacterial colony that can process the axolotl’s waste output.
+Do not add the animal until ammonia and nitrite both read zero.
+A daily ammonia dose of 2 ppm should be fully processed within 24 hours before the axolotl goes in.
+Animal Diversity Web confirms the high-altitude Xochimilco habitat at about 2,274 meters elevation, which informs the cool-water husbandry target that affects bacterial colony growth rate (source: Animal Diversity Web).

 What are common axolotl filtration mistakes?